-2021 has come and passed.
+2022 has come and passed.
 It’s time to recount how much I made this year from blogging.
-In early 2020, I wrote a post about how much money I made blogging in 2019.
+In early 2020, I wrote a post about how much money I made blogging in 2019 which was my first foray into tracking how much money the blog makes.
 This goes into extreme detail about how I monetize my travel blog and exactly how much money I made in 2019.
 I won’t go into as much detail in this post because I’ll just be repeating myself from that post.

 Pivoting my blog to Personal Finance